Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

 \subsection{Experiment 1: Independent Texture Synthesis}

-We first consider the problem of generating an independent realization of a given texture~\citep{portilla2000parametric,gatys2015texture,ustyuzhaninov2017does,heitz2021wasserstein}.
+We consider the canonical problem of generating an independent realization of a given texture~\cite{portilla2000parametric,gatys2015texture,ustyuzhaninov2017does,heitz2021wasserstein}.
 We evaluate the Wasserstein distortion at a single point in the center of the image with $\sigma = 4,000$.
-Since the images are 256x256 or 512x512, the Wasserstein distortion effectively acts as a realism objective, per Theorem~\ref{thm:realism}.
+Since the images are 256x256 or 512x512, the Wasserstein distortion effectively acts as a realism objective.
+For this experiment, we use all layers up to (but excluding) the 4th pooling layer (\texttt{pool4} in Fig.~\ref{fig:vgg19}), and the weight is the inverse of the normalization factor; effectively raw ImageNet weights are applied.

-The results are shown in the first two columns of Fig.~\ref{fig:exp1+2} and Fig.~\ref{fig:exp1+2_2}.
-The results are commensurate with dedicated texture synthesis schemes~\citep{gatys2015texture,ustyuzhaninov2017does,heitz2021wasserstein}, which is unsurprising since with this $\sigma$-map, our setup is close to that of \citet{heitz2021wasserstein}.
+The results are shown in Fig.~\ref{fig:exp1}.
+The results are commensurate with dedicated texture synthesis schemes~\cite{gatys2015texture,ustyuzhaninov2017does,heitz2021wasserstein}, which is unsurprising since with this $\sigma$-map, our setup is similar to that of \cite{heitz2021wasserstein}.
 The primary difference is that we use the 1-D Gaussianized Wasserstein distance in (\ref{eq:expdist}) in place of the sliced Wasserstein distance, which affords some computational savings.
-If there are $d$ features within a layer and $N$ pixels, the complexity of the scalar Gaussianized Wasserstein distance is $dN$ compared with $d^2N + dN \log N$ for sliced Wasserstein distance (assuming $d$ random projections, as is done in \citet{heitz2021wasserstein}).
+If there are $d$ features within a layer and $N$ pixels, the complexity of the scalar Gaussianized Wasserstein distance is $dN$ compared with $d^2N + dN \log N$ for sliced Wasserstein distance (assuming $d$ random projections, as is done in \cite{heitz2021wasserstein}).
 In practice, we find that this translates to a speedup of about 2x, with comparable quality on the textures of interest.
 We conclude that, at least with VGG-19 and the textures considered here, it is unnecessary to compute the full 1-D Wasserstein distance along random directions; comparing the first two moments along the coordinate axes is sufficient.
+We note again, however, that Wasserstein distortion is agnostic to the choice of metric and sliced Wasserstein distance can be accommodated equally well.

+Unless $\sigma$ is small, we do not expect the Wasserstein distortion between images to be small if and only if the images are identical.
+Rather, it should be small if and only if the perceptual differences between the two are minor.
+To validate this hypothesis, we calculate the Wasserstein distortion between a variety of textures.
+Results are shown in Fig.~\ref{fig:dist}.
+All pixels are assigned $\sigma = 4,000$, with $9$ pixels of interest that forms an even grid.
+Using (\ref{eq:expdist}) as the distortion measure, so long as the $\sigma$ maps and sets of pixels of interest are compatible, we can compute the Wasserstein distortion between two images even if they have different resolutions.
+We see that the distortion is small for images of the same texture and large for images that represent different textures.